jenkinsci/opentelemetry-agent-metrics-plugin/README.md

    cf [Setup the executable source](#Setup-the-executable-source)
 7. Click “Save”.

+### Configuration of OpenTelemetry destination

+The onMonit step requires the `OTEL_EXPORTER_OTLP_ENDPOINT` environment variable to be available when it's executed.
+This variable specifies the target to which agent metrics are sent in the otlp grpc protocol.

+While this env var may be specified manually the easiest way is to use the [opentelemetry-plugin](https://github.com/jenkinsci/opentelemetry-plugin/), configure the _OTLP Endpoint_ setting and enable the _Export OpenTelemetry configuration as environment variables_ setting.

+Optionally the Authentication header may be configured and passed to onMonit via the `OTEL_EXPORTER_OTLP_HEADERS` environment variable.

 ### Setup the executable source

 In order for this plugin to work 2 executables are run on the agents.